NarendraManchyala/Amazon/README.md

 # Amazon
-Scripts containing related to Amazon
+Scripts containing related to Amazon it is step by step process for accessing amazon